eher97/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial demonstrates on how to install osTicket in a Virtual Machine on Azure.<br />
+This tutorial demonstrates on how to install osTicket in a Virtual Machine on Azure Cloud.<br />

 <h2>Environments and Technologies Used</h2>